 The following lists describes the attributes used in the config.xml file that is used to describe databases.

 4.3.1 Isolate database XML attributes

-Please note that database structure described by the field and sample elements must match the physical structure of the database isolate and sample tables respectively.
+Please note that database structure described by the field elements must match the physical structure of the database isolate table.
 Required attributes are in bold:

 <db>